melanieganz/ImageQualityMetricsMRI/README.md

 conda activate dev_iqm
 ```

+5. For installing FSL (to use BET and FLIRT tools for brain mask extraction and registration), follow these instructions: https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation

-5. You're all set!
+6. You're all set!
 You can now run the scripts in this project.